-The Aston Centre for Membrane Protein and Lipid Research (AMPL) is a collaborative team of principal investigators in biochemistry, molecular modelling, pharmacology, protein/lipid chemistry, cell biology and polymer science.
+The Aston Centre for Membrane Proteins and Lipids Research (AMPL) is a collaborative team of principal investigators in biochemistry, molecular modelling, pharmacology, protein/lipid chemistry, cell biology and polymer science.
 We study the structure and function of membrane proteins and associated lipids, using interdisciplinary approaches and our novel technologies.
 Our research feeds into the overarching College of Health and Life Sciences specialism of cellular and molecular biomedicine.

 Membrane proteins are the subject of intense study in industry and academia because they underpin fundamental biological processes and are therefore critical targets for the development of new therapeutics.
 All of the current top-ten-selling pharmaceutical drugs worldwide target a membrane protein, while understanding membrane proteins is an essential step in discovering the medicines of tomorrow.